*This post may have affiliate links, which means I receive a commission when you buy. See my full disclosure.

 Check out my post on how to not get robbed in Barcelona for more tips!

 It’s your whole “appearance package” when blending in.
 Sometimes it’s hard to not be categorized as a tourist because you’re sitting casually in a plaza looking at maps, taking photos, etc. I carry my huge DSLR camera around town too.
 But I try to look dressy casual in general.
 Remember, the more casual and sporty your look, the more likely you’ll probably stick out.

 Again, dress modestly.
 In Barcelona, locals don’t go overboard with showing flesh, especially in the city during the day.
 Save your saucy Barcelona outfit for the beach or hitting the clubs!

 And at least wear suspenders or a belt if you’re pants are falling, and you’re not following my other rules. 😉

-One more thing…just make sure you at least wear something!
+One more thing for the Barcelona dress code…just make sure you at least wear something!

 Granted, you may never look like an olive-toned Spaniard with hair of color castaña (chestnut), you can be one step closer to not being the noticeable tourist that makes you stick out like a sore thumb.